 The LSA further states that any agreement which does not meet the above-mentioned requirements will be null and void.
 The maximum period of a non-competition agreement in Taiwan is 2 years.
 If a company has requested an employee to sign a non-compete agreement in Taiwan that is longer than 2 years, the period will be shortened to 2 years.

-Format and Content of a Non-compete in Taiwan
+Format and Content of a Non-Compete in Taiwan

 A post-employment non-compete agreement is required to be in writing and contain specific details of the restrictions.
 The details should include the period of time the non-compete will be in effect, the compensation, the scope of limitation and the area in which it would apply.

-Period of restriction – as stated above, a non-cancellation agreement cannot exceed 2 years.
+As stated above, a non-cancellation agreement cannot exceed 2 years.
 Furthermore, the duration of the non-compete cannot exceed the life cycle of the information or trade secrets which require protection.

-Compensation – an employer is required to reasonably compensate an employee for any losses incurred by the employee, during the time he/she is unable to work due to compliance with the non-competition agreement.
+An employer is required to reasonably compensate an employee for any losses incurred by the employee, during the time he/she is unable to work due to compliance with the non-competition agreement.
 The compensation should not be less than 50% of the employee’s monthly wage at the time their employment came to an end.
 The compensation can be paid in monthly installments or a lump sum at the time the employee vacates the position.

-Scope of limitation – the specific details of the scope of the limitation should be set out.
+The specific details of the scope of the limitation should be set out.
 This information should include details of the type of business and activities, which are identical or highly similar to the activities conducted by the employee during his/her period of employment, which the employer intends to restrict.

-Area of limitation – this refers to the geographical area in which your company would be located.
+This refers to the geographical area in which your company would be located.
 The geographical area needs to be limited as if the area is too wide, a court may be less likely to uphold the limitation.

 Partner with INS Global